Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Preliminary 1: Characterization of blow-up solutions

-The key point of the theorem is that {\em blow-up solutions for (\ref{ODE-original}) are characterized as trajectories on stable manifolds of invariant sets\footnote{ Hyperbolicity ensures not only blow-up behavior of solutions but their asymptotic behavior with the specific form.
-Several case studies of blow-up solutions beyond hyperbolicity are shown in \cite{Mat2019}. } for the desingularized vector field located at the horizon $\mathcal{E}$}.
-Computations of blow-up solutions are therefore reduced to stable manifolds of invariant sets, such as (hyperbolic) equilibria, for the associated vector field.
+The key point of \KMa{our characterization of blow-ups (Theorems \ref{thm:blowup-dir}, \ref{thm:blowup-Poincare} and \ref{thm:blowup-parabolic})} is that {\em blow-up solutions for (\ref{ODE-original}) are characterized as trajectories on (local) stable manifolds of invariant sets\footnote{ Hyperbolicity ensures not only blow-up behavior of solutions but their asymptotic behavior with the specific form.
+Several case studies of blow-up solutions beyond hyperbolicity are shown in \cite{Mat2019}. } on the horizon $\mathcal{E}$ for desingularized vector fields}.
+Computations of blow-up solutions are therefore reduced to \KMa{those of local stable manifolds} of invariant sets, such as (hyperbolic) equilibria, for the associated vector field. \KMa{Although the above theorems only characterizes the existence and {\em local} dynamical nature of blow-up solutions, combinations of our characterization with numerical computations and computer-assisted proofs provide {\em global} nature of blow-up solutions in the phase space.}